CrossGeeks/FacebookClientPlugin/docs/FacebookGraphRequests.md

 Allows you to get information using a Facebook Graph Request Query.
 You should specify at least two things:

-* *path* : The facebook Graph path for the requested information
+* **path** : The facebook Graph path for the requested information
-* *permissions* : The facebook needed permissions for the requested information.
+* **permissions** : The facebook needed permissions for the requested information.

 Also you can specify the parameters for the facebook graph request.

 * **parameters**: Dictionary for the facebook graph request parameters.

-Sample:
+For example let's say I just want to get a few fields on my response back, then I would specify parameters similar to this:

 ```cs